SiyiWanggou/Single-Cell-RNAseq-Code-for-Piezo2-Project/README.md

 ## Objects

-The Seurat objects of Sox2+ BTICs from Math1-Cre;SmoM2 and Math1-Cre;SmoM2;Piezo2-fl/fl could be downloaded from https://github.com/SiyiWanggou/Single-Cell-RNAseq-Code-for-Piezo2-Project/blob/master/Objects/MB_cells_Sox2_WT.Robj and https://github.com/SiyiWanggou/Single-Cell-RNAseq-Code-for-Piezo2-Project/blob/master/Objects/MB_cells_Sox2_KO.Robj.
+The Seurat objects of Sox2+ BTICs from Math1-Cre;SmoM2 and Math1-Cre;SmoM2;Piezo2-fl/fl could be obtained by contacting the authors.

-The combined Sox2+ BTICs monocle object from both genotype could be downloaded from xxxxxx.
+The combined Sox2+ BTICs monocle object from both genotype could also be obtained by contacting the authors.

 ## Code